 While I was pregnant with my daughter, I had done prenatal yoga which was super helpful to get my mind and body ready for birth and also to make mom friends.
 It was a wonderful community that I relied on for tips and advice.
 I did a couple of postnatal yoga classes as well which I also loved to reconnect to my new mom bod.
 In our new city, there were no Prenatal or Postnatal yoga classes available for women yet there were pregnant people everywhere!
 I knew I needed to do something about this.

 Community is so important for new mothers and I needed it in a new place with an infant.
 I wanted something that was just for me and my passions (unrelated to my husband or baby) so I decided to get certified to teach yoga and specialize in working with expecting and new moms in Pre and Postnatal Yoga.
 I even started my own business, Yoga Mama Columbia, because I was teaching all over the city and growing my classes and workshops.
-It grew quickly because other moms were so interested in it and wanted to build community as well as exercise and connect to their pregnant and new mom bodies.
+It grew quickly because other moms were so interested in it and they wanted to build community as well.
+They also sought out safe exercises to connect to their pregnant and new mom bodies.

 I loved supporting new moms and creating a positive space to connect to each other and to share motherhood tips.
-They also helped me so much with my business- one helped with my logo, another with my website, they suggested new classes and workshops they wanted.
+The women I met also helped me so much with my business- one helped with my logo, another with my website, they suggested new classes and workshops they wanted.
 It was an amazing collaboration of mamas.
 I knew I had found my calling.
 Until I started on my fertility journey to baby #2....

-*This picture is of the day after we got home from the hospital and my mom was hanging out with me all the way from Chicago and meeting my new baby girl.
+*This picture is of the day after we got home from the hospital.
+My mom was hanging out with me all the way from Chicago and meeting my new baby girl.